Benefits and considerations

 - Help to build a global network of ICCAs, allowing ICCA custodians to learn from one another, promote common approaches and initiatives and appreciate their collective value as part of the global community.
 This benefit can be further enhanced through membership of, or engagement with, the ICCA Consortium.

 - A greater understanding of the challenges faced when defending territories and ways of life against diverse threats.
-This can help allies of indigenous peoples and local communities to better support them.
+This can help allies of Indigenous Peoples and local communities to better support them.

 Considerations relating to submitting your ICCA data